Lane Kenworthy, The Good Society

-Can we minimize the consequences?
+Our best hope, then, may be to minimize the consequences of financial crises.
+Is that a realistic goal?
 Looking across the rich democratic countries during the era of financialization offers grounds for hope.
 Figure 6 shows the share of years each of these nations has spent in a banking crisis since 1979.
 While the share is quite high in the United States, in many countries it is fairly low.

 Moreover, in this recent era countries with more frequent financial crises haven’t suffered slower economic growth, as we see in figure 7.